Frequently Asked Questions

-How is the Law and Entrepreneurship LLM different from Duke Law’s LLM for International Law Graduates?
+How is the LLM in Law and Entrepreneurship different from Duke Law’s LLM for International Law Graduates?

 What kinds of academic and professional experiences might be useful for an LLM applicant to have?